0xProject/0x-examples/swap-v2-headless-example/README.md

 ```

 4. Here is an example of the output.
-It fetches a `price` (USCD → WETH), approves token allowance (if not already granted), fetches a `quote`, and submits the transaction, and shows the transaction hash:
+It fetches a `price` (sell 0.1 USCD → WETH), approves token allowance (if not already granted), fetches a `quote`, and submits the transaction, and shows the transaction hash:

 ```
 Fetching price to swap 0.1 USDC for WETH